jaydickson02/Everything/docs/04 Items/Eye of the Desert.md

 The markings say the following when transcribed and translated:

 "Beyond the stars and endless night,

 A tale of city lost from sight,

 The Lawkeeper's gaze, a guiding spark,

 Points the way to shadows dark.

 At midnight's hour, on dunes it lies,

 Where thirsting sands meet starry skies,

 [[The Parched Peak]] stands, a timeless mound,

 In secrets veiled, it can be found.

 From ancient hands, this tablet's lore,

 Reveals a city, gone before,

 A riddle wrapped in mystic art,

 Awaiting those with noble heart.

 The winds may whisper, softly call,

 To seekers brave, to one and all,

 Follow the path that's etched in rhyme,

 Unlock the city lost in time.

 Through trials faced, by fate's decree,

 The city's secrets you may see,

 Unveil the mirage, break the spell,

 And in its glory, you shall dwell.

 So take this tablet, keep it near,

 And let the Lawkeeper's stars appear,

 For in the desert's heart you'll seek,

-The hidden city, old and meek."
+The hidden city, old and sleek."